manoj-mass/Blog-JAVA-ANGULAR/README.md

 # blog

 This is a personal blog app which uses sprign boot as backend framework and angular 6 as front end.
 Setup guide is as follows.
+✓ Blog consist of posting articles with tinyMCE editor.
+✓ View them in home page.
+✓ Taging
+✓
+✓
+✓

 ## Development